CIRCL Spotlights illuminate a diverse set of projects funded by NSF. Want us to spotlight your project? Contact CIRCL to contribute your story.

-Our new book, Learning Analytics Goes to School, describes a particular kind of partnership that is focused on leveraging complex data from various technologies to improve teaching and learning.
+Our new book, Learning Analytics Goes to School, co-authored with Marie Bienkowski at SRI Education, describes a particular kind of partnership that is focused on leveraging complex data from various technologies to improve teaching and learning.

 How can researchers, practitioners, and technology developers best use the wealth of data generated by the increasing use of technology in schools?

 Title: Enhancing Teaching and Learning Through Educational Data Mining and Learning Analytics (Issue Brief)